-In large bowl, stir together the apples, brown sugar, granulated sugar, flour, salt and lemon juice.
+In a large bowl, stir together the apples, brown sugar, granulated sugar, flour, salt, and lemon juice.

 With a rolling pin, begin rolling out your pie dough into large circles.
 Roll the dough from the center outward.
 Be gentle and patient, it’ll take a little time to get the dough completely rolled out.